rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 There is NO WARRANTY, to the extent permitted by law.
    </pre>

+   If you have bash v3 that comes with MacOS, the next few steps will update it to version 4.

    ### mac-bash4.sh initialization

-1. If you have bash v3 that comes with MacOS, triple-click the script line here and copy, then click the Terminal and paste in the command to upgrade Bash to version 4:
+2. Switch to back to this web page by holding down the command key and pressing Tab repeatedly until it rests on the browser icon.

+3. Triple-click on the script line below:

    <pre>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/mac-bash4.sh)"</pre>

-   BTW, copy it by clicking on the line 3 times, then press Command+C, then click and paste using Command+V.
+4. Press Command+C to copy it to your invisible Clipboard.
+5. Switch to the Terminal by holding down command and pressing Tab repeatedly until it rests on the Termial icon.
+6. At the Terminal, click on a Terminal window and paste in the command by holding down command then V. It doesn't matter what folder you're on at this point.
+7. Press Enter to run the command, which upgrades Bash to version 4 and copies a file to your Home folder.

-   The script first makes use of the Ruby program to install Homebrew which in turn installs Bash v4 using the brew command to download and configure packages.
+   The script first makes use of the Ruby program to install Homebrew which, in turn, installs Bash v4 using the brew command to download and configure packages.

-2. After it runs, verify the version again to ensure it's version 4.
+8. After it runs, verify the version again <a href="#VersionWithGap">as described above</a> to ensure it's version 4.

    ### secrets.sh at Home